cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 #### Rating [type: string]:
 - Rate the weapon from 1 to 100.
-- **Include an explanation of the rating** in 2 to 3 sentences.
-The explanation should cover:
+- **Include an explanation of the rating in 2 to 3 sentences**
+  - The explanation should cover:
     - The weapon's power relative to its size and type.
     - How the weapon fits into the overall balance of the game.
     - Considerations for the weapon's intended role, special features, and potential gameplay impact.

--
 #### Description [type: string]:
 - Should be a string of text.